KrisKasprzak/PowerPoint_to_INO/README.md

 <li>Font list created and listed in #defines</li>
 <li>Color list created and listed in #defines</li>
 <li>Optional variables created for int and float</li>
+<li>ILI9341_t1 (Teensy) will specify fonts based on PowerPoint fonts</li>
+<li>Adafruit_ILI9341 (ESP32) can specify either fonts based on PowerPoint fonts or map to closes size delivered with the Adafruit GFX library</li>
+<li>In either driver case, if PowerPoint fonts do not match delivered display fonts, simply #include the font and change the #defines</li>
+<li>Option to draw place holder graphics (square with x) for unsupported PowerPoint Objects</li>
 <li>char button text created if buttons are created</li>
 <li>Code generated to create Button objects and initialization</li>
 <br>